Side (daughter of Ictinus): Symbolism

-Karl Kerenyi compared this story to both the goddess Persephone, who was abducted to the Underworld by its king Hades and forced to stay there for several months a year thanks to her consumption of pomegranate fruit, and the hunter Orion's first wife Side, who angered Hera and was cast in Tartarus as punishment.
-All three stories have in common the theme of a pomegranate-related maiden who dies, either literally or metaphorically, and is led to the Underworld.
-In this Side's case, her father Ictinus supplants the subterranean god who seduces/rapes the maiden.
-Kerenyi summarized the theme as a woman who has to go down to the Underworld for the benefit of her community.
+Karl Kerenyi compared this story to both the goddess Persephone, who was abducted to the Underworld by Hades and forced to stay there for several months a year thanks to her consumption of pomegranate fruit, and the hunter Orion's first wife Side, who angered Hera and was cast in Tartarus as punishment.
+In each of the three stories a maiden associated with the pomegranate dies—literally or metaphorically—and is led to the Underworld.
+In this Side's case, her father Ictinus supplants the subterranean god who seduces or rapes the maiden.
+Kerenyi saw their common theme as self-sacrifice to benefit the larger community.

-Side's myth has also similar elements with those of Nyctaea and Nyctimene, two other women who were transformed into something else in their effort to escape the embraces of their rapacious fathers.
+The Side myth parallels that of Nyctaea and Nyctimene, in which a woman is transformed in order to escape a rapacious father.

-The pomegranate fruit was seen as a symbol of fertility and Aphrodite, the goddess of love and fertility, possibly because its numerable red seeds suggest procreation and sexuality; it was also used as birth-control.
-The association between pomegranates and fertility go all the way back to the Near East and its semitic populations which then spread it to Greece, likely through Aphrodite's cult.
-Most significantly when it comes to this myth, other than the connection it has to kites, it has a bright red colour that resembles blood, as Side spilt her own when she took her life, which then gave rise to the tree.
+The pomegranate fruit was seen as a symbol of fertility and Aphrodite, the goddess of love and fertility, possibly because its numerable red seeds suggest procreation and sexuality; it was also used as a contraceptive.
+The association between pomegranates and fertility can be traced back to the ancient Semitic populations of the Near East, from which it spread to Greece, likely through Aphrodite's cult.
+The pomegranate's bright red colour symbolized Side's blood that she spilled as she spilt own side to took her life, giving rise to the tree.

-An ancient Greek colony in the region of Pamphylia (on the southern coast of Asia Minor, now in Turkey) was and is still called Side, and coins from that city displayed pomegranate fruits on them.
-Other Anatolian cities called Side include one in Caria and another in Pontus.
+An ancient Greek colony in the region of Pamphylia (on the southern coast of Asia Minor (Anatolia, modern Turkey) was and is still called Side, and coins from that city displayed pomegranate fruits.
+Other Anatolian cities called "Side" include one in Caria and another in Pontus.